ruchira-jambhulkar/Tableau-Project/README.md

 Description:

-Analyzed Google Playstore apps data and created an interactive dashboard using Tableau.
+Analyzed Google Playstore apps data and created an interactive dashboard using Tableau to understand what type of apps are being used by the users.

 Dataset: